-The Brown Mountain Lights in North Carolina have fascinated visitors for over a century.
-It’s even been the inspiration for an episode of the X-Files, entitled Field Trip.
-While it is alleged to be an ancient phenomenon, the lights did not draw any attention until after the turn of the Twentieth Century, despite a variety of farms and homes nearby.
-Documentation does not support the extensive history it’s often given.
+The Brown Mountain Lights have fascinated spectators for over a century.
+Every year, countless tourists make the journey to North Carolina in hopes of watching the phenomena.
+These mysterious lights have even been the inspiration for an episode of the “X-Files,” entitled Field Trip.
+While it’s alleged to be an ancient phenomenon, the lights did not draw any attention until after the turn of the Twentieth Century, despite a variety of farms and homes nearby.
+Documentation does not support the extensive history often attributed to the lights.

-Brown Mountain is not without history beyond the lights.
+Brown Mountain is likewise not without history beyond the lights.
 In 1893, a deadly fight occurred on Brown Mountain between two men, named George and Nunn.
 George murdered Nunn by stabbing him multiple times.
-There is also a record of Deputy Sheriff Wyatt Simmons attempting suicide via laudanum at Brown Mountain in 1897.
+There is also a record of Deputy Wyatt Simmons attempting suicide via laudanum at Brown Mountain, in 1897.

-Hill didn’t stop there, he went on to invent many more things.
-Some of his gadgets included a pocket-sized cigarette-rolling machine and he’s believed to be the originator of the “rocker-recliner” chair.
+Hill didn’t stop.
+He went on to invent many more things.
+Some of his gadgets included a pocket-sized cigarette-rolling machine, and legend said he was the creator of the “rocker-recliner” chair.

-Around 1912, a man named Carlyle Crouch also made a discovery on Brown Mountain.
-He worked at a lumber camp and wandered away after work.
-He found a huge stone circle around four or five miles from the camp, the rocks had sunk deep into the ground.
-One large tree, felled at the time, had grown atop one part of the circle.
-No further investigation was conducted.
+A man named Carlyle Crouch also made a discovery on Brown Mountain, around 1912.
+The lumber camp worker wandered away from the camp after his shift ended.
+He found a huge stone circle about four or five miles from camp.
+The large stones had sunk into the ground.
+One large tree, felled at the time, had grown atop one of the stones.

-The area was relatively quite until 1914.
+The area was still quiet until 1914.
 This was the beginning of the Brown Mountain lights, as we know them.
-Articles frequently ran throughout local North Carolina areas about the new phenomenon.
-Prof. Claywell states it began around four months earlier, but has appeared nearly every night since.
+Articles frequently ran throughout local North Carolina areas about the “new phenomenon.”
+Claywell stated the lights began around four months earlier, but they had appeared nearly every night since.
 He first witnessed the lights with a group.

 They sat outside the Cold Springs hotel that May evening.
-It was 10:05.
+It was 10:05 PM.
 A hazy light in the distance caught there eye.
-It turned out to be two hazy lights.
+It changed into two hazy lights.
 A third ball appeared as a round, yellow light.
 It grew more intense and resembled a fireball.
-All the lights were dancing and one of them darted behind a low-hanging cloud before it disappeared.
+All balls of light danced and one darted behind a low-hanging cloud before it disappeared.

-A government official from the United States Geological Survey (USGS) came to the region to investigate the lights, but locals grew aggravated with him.
+A government official from the United States Geological Survey (USGS) came to the region to investigate.
+Locals grew irate with his behavior.
 They claimed he drove a few miles out of town, didn’t see any lights, and dismissed the whole thing as a train’s headlights.

-Visitors flocked to the region for years afterward and the lights never failed to entertain.
-The people finally got a decent response from the USGS around 1921.
+Visitors flocked to the region every year and the lights never failed to entertain.
+Residents finally received a respectful response from the USGS around 1921.
 The government, however, still held fast to the headlight theory.
-This was debunked due to the flood of 1916.
-The entire area was washed out, and there was no electricity or auto and train traffic.
+The flood of 1916 debunked this theory.
+The entire area washed out.
+There was no electricity or auto and train traffic.
 The lights still appeared.
-The locals did not agree with the government, and no logical explanation has ever been universally accepted.

 There have been as many theories as there have investigators.
-The lights have been blamed on the elements, will-o’-the-wisp, foxfire, St. Elmo’s fire, the Andes Lights, radium, mirages, chemical reactions, atmospheric phenomenon, ghosts, spirits, aliens, and more.
-The orbs became the reflection of electricity, of streetlights, of train lights, of car lights and today, they remain unexplained.
-National Geographic became involved and claimed the lights were electrical phenomena combined with atmospheric conditions.
+The lights have been blamed on the elements, will-o’-the-wisp, foxfire, St. Elmo’s fire, the Andes Lights, radium, mirages, chemical reactions, atmospheric phenomenon, ghosts, spirits, aliens, and a plethora of even more obscure causes.
+Investigators have explained the orbs come from electricity, streetlights, train lights, and car lights.
+They remain unexplained even today.
+National Geographic set a film crew to capture the lights in Brown Mountain.
+The crew successfully filmed many orbs, and the footage is available on YouTube.
+National Geographic stated the lights were electrical phenomena combined with atmospheric conditions.

 The rumored history is another realm, altogether.
-These are the stories and legends that can’t be substantiated.
+These are more common stories and legends.

-As time progressed, so did the rationalizations.
-They were “enemy” signals during the Civil War.
-They were the signals of moonshiners warning one another against the “revenuers.”
-It was the ghost of a wife who had returned from the dead to haunt her murderous husband.
-It’s also been called a spirit that guards a vast treasure and attacks anyone who attempts to find it.
-One legend said the ghost of a kind-hearted moonshiner, killed during a raid, wanted to help others evade the authorities so his spirit “danced” along the path they should take.
+According to legend, the theories progressed as did time.
+The lights were “enemy” signals during the Civil War.
+Later on, they were signals of moonshiners warning one another against “revenuers.”
+Then, they were said to be the ghost of a wife, who returned from the dead, to haunt her murderous husband.
+More obscure rumors state the lights are a spirit that guards a vast treasure, and attacks any who attempt to find it.
+One legend said the ghost of a kind-hearted moonshiner, killed during a raid, who wanted to help others evade the authorities so his spirit “dances” along the path they should take.

-It is up to the observer to speculate and draw their own opinion on what these mysterious lights are.
+It remains up to the spectator to draw their own conclusions on what these mysterious lights are.
 People still dismiss the activity as flashlights, or laser lights, or some other modern apparatus.
-Perhaps it is most appropriate to just say the lights remain proof that our world is filled with more mystery and wonder than we can fathom.
+Perhaps it is most appropriate to say the lights remain proof that our world is filled with more mystery and wonder than we can fathom.